zerodytrash/TikTok-Live-Connector/README.md

 ### Example 2: Using JWT Authentication

-If you intend to run the TikTok-Live-Connector in a client environment (e.g. a bundled Desktop app), you won't want to give the user your API key.
+If you intend to run the TikTok-Live-Connector in a client environment (e.g. a bundled desktop app), you won't want to give the user your API key.
-You can create a JWT token for the user to connect to the API.
+For these use-cases, you can create a JWT token for the user to connect to the API.

 ### Server-Side:

-First, generate the JWT key and return it to your user:
+First, generate the JWT and return it to your user:

 ```ts
 import { SignConfig, WebcastWebClient } from './src';